Inuit art

-Inuit art, also known as Eskimo art, refers to artwork produced by Inuit, that is, the people of the Arctic previously known as Eskimos, a term that is now often considered offensive.
+Inuit art, also known as Eskimo art, refers to artwork produced by Inuit, previously known as Eskimos, and other related circumpolar peoples.
 Historically, their preferred medium was walrus ivory, but since the establishment of southern markets for Inuit art in 1945, prints and figurative works carved in relatively soft stone such as soapstone, serpentinite, or argillite have also become popular.

 The Winnipeg Art Gallery has the largest public collection of contemporary Inuit art in the world.
 In 2007, the Museum of Inuit Art opened in Toronto, but closed due to lack of resources in 2016.

 History

 Pre-Dorset and Dorset cultures

-Around 4000 BCE nomads known as the Pre-Dorset or the Arctic small tool tradition (ASTT) crossed over the Bering Strait from Siberia into Alaska, the Canadian Arctic, Greenland, and Labrador.
+Around 4000 BCE nomads known as the Pre-Dorset or the Arctic Small Tool tradition (ASTT) crossed over the Bering Strait from Siberia into Alaska, the Canadian Arctic, Greenland, and Labrador.
 Very little remains of them, and only a few preserved artifacts carved in ivory could be considered works of art.
 The Dorset culture, which became culturally distinct around 600 BCE, produced a significant amount of figurative art in the mediums of walrus ivory, bone, caribou antler, and on rare occasion stone.
 Subjects included birds, bears, walruses, seals, and human figures, as well as remarkably small masks.
 The Dorsets depicted bears and other animals in ivory with lines indicating their skeletal system incised on the surface of the ivory; bears in such a style are known as "flying bears".
 These items had a magical or religious significance, and were either worn as amulets to ward off evil spirits, or used in the Inuit religion.

 Ipiutak culture

-The Ipiutak culture seems to represent a classical period of Inuit development.
-The artwork is extremely elaborate, incorporating geometric, animal, and anthropomorphic designs.
+The Ipiutak culture of Alaska seems to represent a period of refinement and elaboration in Inuit artistic production.
+The artwork is extremely complex, incorporating geometric, animal, and anthropomorphic designs.

 Thule culture

-Around 1000 CE, the people of the Thule culture, ancestors of today's Inuit, migrated from northern Alaska and either displaced or slaughtered the earlier Dorset inhabitants.
+Around 1000 CE, the people of the Thule culture, ancestors of today's Inuit, migrated from northern Alaska and either displaced or replaced the earlier Dorset inhabitants --it is unclear if this process was violent or intentional.
 Thule art had a definite Alaskan influence, and included utilitarian objects such as combs, buttons, needle cases, cooking pots, ornate spears and harpoons.
-The graphic decorations incised on them were purely ornamental, bearing no religious significance, but to make the objects used in everyday life appealing.
+The graphic decorations incised on them have been interpreted as purely ornamental, with no obvious religious significance, but perhaps intended to make the objects used in everyday life appealing.

-All Inuit utensils, tools and weapons were made by hand from natural materials: stone, bone, ivory, antler, and animal hides.
+All Inuit weapons, tools, and utensils were made by hand from natural materials: stone, bone, ivory, antler, and animal hides.
 Nomadic people could take very little else with them besides the tools of their daily living; non-utilitarian objects were also carved in miniature so that they could be carried around or worn, such as delicate earrings, dance masks, amulets, fetish figures, and intricate combs and figures which were used to tell legends and objectify their religion and oral history.